 Press the button for a second time and the horn should begin to honk.
+The horn may not honk on some Jeeps, this is normal and doesn't mean the process didn't work.

 Once the horn stops go ahead and turn off the key and remove the connector from the Jeep.